timescale/docs/promscale/guides/upgrade.md

 Promscale consists of the Promscale Connector, and the Promscale Database.
 The Promscale Database is PostgreSQL with the TimescaleDB and the Promscale extensions.
 When you upgrade your Promscale installation, you need to check both the Connector and the Database.
-This section contains important information about upgrading.

-The process for updating your Promscale installation is:
+The process for upgrading your Promscale installation is:

 1. Check that the most recent required versions of PostgreSQL, TimescaleDB and the Promscale extension are available.